Wet 'n Wild (Las Vegas): Redevelopment proposals

 In mid-2006, Archon agreed to sell the property for $450 million to Christopher Milam, a developer.
-Milam, along with Publishing and Broadcasting Limited, planned to build a skyscraper resort known as Crown Las Vegas.
-The cost of the project was estimated to be $5 billion, and its original completion date was set for 2014.
-In March 2008, the project's cancellation was announced and the site was put up for sale.
+Milam, along with Publishing and Broadcasting Limited, planned to build a $5 billion skyscraper resort known as Crown Las Vegas.
+The project was canceled in 2008, before the start of construction.
+In 2010, Milam announced plans to redevelop the site as the $750 million Silver State Arena.
+Nearby residents opposed construction, and the project stalled further when Clark County rejected a proposal to fund 15% of the venue with public money.